-Eötvös effect is the change in perceived gravitational acceleration when moving eastward vs westward.
-An object will weigh more when moving westward than when it is stationary or moving eastward.
+Eötvös effect is the change in perceived gravitational acceleration when moving eastward vs. westward.
+An object will weigh slightly more when moving westward than when it is stationary or moving eastward.

-The effect was discovered by Loránd Eötvös in the 1900s after noticing the difference in gravity measurement on moving ships.
+Loránd Eötvös discovered the effect in the 1900s after noticing the difference in gravity measurement on moving ships.
 He noticed that the readings were lower when the boat moved eastwards, higher when it moved westward.
 He identified this as primarily a consequence of the rotation of the Earth.

-The rotation of the Earth causes centrifugal acceleration away from the Earth’s axis of rotation.
+The rotation of the Earth causes an upward centrifugal acceleration away from the Earth’s axis of rotation.
+The magnitude of this acceleration is tiny.
 Along the equator, the centrifugal acceleration is about 0.03 m/s².

 Meanwhile, Earth’s gravitational acceleration stays constant in either case.
-The difference in centrifugal acceleration when moving eastward and westward results in small but measurable difference in downward acceleration.
-An object will weigh more when moving westward, and less when moving eastward.
+The difference in centrifugal acceleration when moving eastward and westward results in a small but measurable difference in downward acceleration.
+An object will weigh slightly more when moving westward and slightly less when moving eastward.

-Let’s say we are going to fly in a flight above the equator.
-We’ll take a 1000 gram weight with us, and before taking off, we calibrate our scale so it shows 1000 gram at sea level.
+Assuming we are flying above the equator.
+We’ll take a 1000 gram weight with us, and before taking off, we calibrate our scale, so it shows 1000 grams at sea level.
 If we are cruising at 925 km/hour at the altitude of 12500m, then our scale will measure 991 gram if the plane is flying eastward.
-On the other hand, it will measure 999 gram when the plane is flying westward.
-There’s a difference of 8 gram as the consequence of the Eötvös effect.
+On the other hand, it will weigh 999 grams when the aircraft is flying westward.
+There’s a difference of 8 grams due to the Eötvös effect.

-Other than the Eötvös effect, the altitude of the aircraft results in smaller gravitational force, as it is farther from the Earth’s center of gravity when it is flying.
+Other than the Eötvös effect, the altitude of the aircraft gives us a smaller gravitational force due to the difference in the distance from Earth’s center of gravity.

 - Eötvös effect – Wikipedia